saeed-kamyabi/bchd/docs/README.md

 rpclimituser=mylimituser
 rpclimitpass=Limitedp4ssw0rd
 ```
-For a list of available options, run: `$ btcctl --help`
+For a list of available options, run: `$ bchctl --help`

 <a name="Mining" />

 **2.4 Mining**

-btcd supports the `getblocktemplate` RPC.
+bchd supports the `getblocktemplate` RPC.
 The limited user cannot access this RPC.